Customers & Automation

 | 10 | 550 | Capped at maximum |

-Formula: 100 base + 50 per additional seat, capped at 550 per venue per billing period.
+Formula: 100 base + 50 per additional billable bookable team member, capped at 550 per venue per billing period.

 Email allocation (all markets)